Table of Contents

 Larry Hoover’s lawyers also argued that the law was violated when the recorded tapes were not sealed immediately after the expiration of authorized period.
 On that basis they contended that the tapes could not be presented as evidence.
 This argument was also rubbished by the court when federal prosecutors cited a previous judgment.

-Continuing Influence of Larry Hoover Over Gangster Disciples
+Continuing Influence of Larry Hoover over Gangster Disciples

 Hoover was not accused of wrongdoing but the indictment claimed that in September 2014, two co-accused Gangster Disciples Anthony Dobbins and Warren Griffin discussed how Larry Hoover had recently appointed them as “board members,” which gave them both the responsibility of gang’s operations across the US.